Techsoft-Limited/b2b/README.md

 # B2B
 A B2B API interface allows regulated third party financial institutions to transact within KAKAUPAY platform, the API can transfer funds from institution collection wallet account to authorized KAKUPAY existing account.

-###HTTP REQUIREMENTS
+### HTTP REQUIREMENTS
 The interface exchange AES-256-CBC encrypted data through SSL with third parties in POST request.

 This means we provide an end-to-end encryption when transferring data through HTTP protocol.

-Note: When connecting via VPS servers, It is possible to skip the encryption part. to do that consult us development team.
+**Note:** When connecting via VPS servers, It is possible to skip the encryption part. to do that consult us development team.

 ## Forming Http request
 These headers are part of every request of the API to form basic authorization of resources and identification of institution

-**Base_Url** The remote universal indicate hosting the service	To be provided
+**BaseURL** The remote universal indicate hosting the service	To be provided

 | #  | Parameter | Description	  | Value
 |---|---|---|---|